GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: GAMformer

+Additional details on the training are given in~\Cref{app:training_details}.
 GAMformer's core contribution is the substitution of the data fitting process of traditional GAM variants with a single forward pass of a pre-trained transformer model, which is presented with data through in-context examples.
 Consequently, GAMformer replaces the manually crafted fitting procedures used in methods like EBMs~\citep{caruana2015intelligible}, where the boosting procedure is restricted to one feature at a time in a round-robin manner, or the joint optimization of all shape functions in NAMs~\citep{agarwal2021neural} using SGD.
 Note that in both traditional GAM fitting and GAMformer, the output of the processes remains the same; a main effects GAM fitted to a given dataset represented by its shape functions.
+We provide a carbon footprint analysis compared to EBMs in~\cref{app:carbon}, demonstrating that GAMformer's less costly (in terms of carbon emmission) inference than EBMs offset its training cost after enough model applications.